 The mayor during these years, “Cowboy” Jim Dahlman (1856–1930), openly flaunted his connections with the city’s criminal boss, Tom Dennison (1858–1934).
 Dennison bought off judges, politicians, high society leaders, and others throughout Omaha, and made a point of having co-called Black lieutenants around the city on his payroll to make sure he controlled all corners.

-Reading the history, it seems like everyone was involved in Omaha’s criminal underworld back in the day, including politicians, judges, police leaders and policemen, and a lot of other people.
+Reading the history, it seems like a lot of people were involved in Omaha’s criminal underworld back in the day, including politicians, judges, police leaders and policemen, and a lot of other people.
 In 1906, the Omaha World-Herald wrote,

 “The policy of our police department is bearing legitimate fruit.
 A gang of desperadoes has been encouraged to make Omaha it’s haven of refuge and it has educated a lot of young men in the ways of crime.
 The doctrine that ‘when permitted to live in Omaha they commit all their misdeeds outside the city’ is almost as false as it is immoral.”-from the Omaha World-Herald (1906)

 None of the following stories are complete without digging into the Old Grey Wolf himself.
 You see, Tom Dennison was a North Omaha boy.
 His father moved the family from rural Iowa to Omaha when he was a kid, and after he’d traveled the West to sow his wild oats, Dennison came back to the city to make his name.

 Omaha’s most hyped crime boss lived at 1507 Yates Street in a two-story wood house from 1902-1919.
 The house sat on the edge of a cliff, and surely had a tunnel that routed out to the Belt Line Railway and the road below.
 During that time, he rigged elections, managed the city’s entire crime syndicate, and started Omaha’s worst riot ever.